Jenny Shipley: Cabinet minister

 Shipley rose quickly in the National caucus.
 In February 1990, while still in her first term, party leader Jim Bolger named her the party's spokeswoman on social welfare.
 When Bolger led the National Party to victory in the 1990 general election, Shipley was reelected in Rakaia, essentially a reconfigured Ashburton.
 She became Minister of Social Welfare, and also served as Minister for Women's Affairs (1990–1996).
+In 1993, Shipley was one of 544 women awarded the New Zealand Suffrage Centennial Medal.